NoneTheWeisser/prep-and-preserve/README.md

 1. Clone this repository.
 2. Run `npm install` in both the `client` and `server` directories.
 3. Create a PostgreSQL database named `prep_and_preserve`.
-4. Run the queries in `tables.sql` to create all necessary tables and populate initial data.
+4. Run the queries in `database.sql` to create all necessary tables and populate initial data.
 5. Add any necessary environment variables in a `.env` file:

 ```